 8. Create any trusts provided for in the deceased's Will.
 A trust is a legal arrangement that requires assets to be held by a Trustee for a specified period of time - typically this will be when a minor beneficiary reaches a certain age.
 The income may be paid out or accumulated for distribution to the beneficiaries once the trust conditions have been satisfied.

 9. Arrange for payment of legacies and distribution of the estate residue to the beneficiaries.
-This cannot occur until all estate debts are paid but in general, but if the estate is not overly complicated the distribution generally will occur within the first 12 months following the death of the testator.
+This cannot occur until all estate debts are paid but in general, if the estate is not overly complicated the distribution will usually occur within the first 12 months following the death of the testator.

 10. Keep complete and accurate records of everything you do.
 You may be required to produce these records as evidence if anyone contests the will or questions your actions as an executor.